AXIHIXA/Memo/notes/cpp/notes.md

                 public:
                     // two friends; neither is declared apart from a friend declaration
-                    // these functions implicitly are members of namespace A friend void f(const C &) {}  // can be found when being called outside A, by argument-dependent lookup
+                    // these functions implicitly are members of namespace A friend void f(const C &) {}  // can be found when being called outside A
+                                                 // by argument-dependent lookup

-                    friend void f2() {}          // won't be found when being called outside A, unless otherwise declared };
+                    friend void f2() {}          // won't be found when being called outside A
+                                                 // unless otherwise declared
+                };
                 }
                 ```